OrensteinLab/PrimerDesigner/README.md

 python ./tool.py --file_path <file-path> --version <version> --output <output-file>
 ```
 - **file_path**: The file path of the protein coding-sequences
 - **version**: Specifies which version of the algorithm to run.
-The options are: PD-single-LPath, PD-mul-ILP, PD-mul-Greedy and PD-var-ILP (default:  PD-mul-var)
+The options are: PD-single-LPath, PD-mul-ILP, PD-mul-Greedy and PD-var-ILP (default:  PD-single-LPath)
-- **output**: The path of the folder that the run output file will be saved to.
+- **output**: The path of the folder that the run's output file will be saved to.

 The other arguments are optional and include the algorithm parameters: